memmaker/vigilo-confido/readme.txt

 Classed soldiers receive additional active and passive skills for each level of training.
 The active ones are activated with the special icon and the passive ones are always active.

 There are three training phases.
-The initial molding process is the first one.
-Second Phase (or Advanced Training) and Third Phase (or Elite Training) add additional skills respectively.
+The initial molding process is awarded to soldiers when they are hired by X-Com.
+The Second Phase (or Advanced Training) and Third Phase (or Elite Training) add additional skills respectively.

-Requirements for initial molding are: Minimum stat requirement reached for the class.

-RANGER
- tu: 50
- stamina: 50
- melee: 30

-GRENADIER
- stamina: 40
- health: 40
- strength: 30
- throwing: 30

-SNIPER
- reactions: 40
- firing: 60

-PSI OPERATIVE
- psiStrength: 65

 Advanced level training requires: The second "Combat Experience" decoration.